natgo/wt-wiki-scraper/wikitext-transpiled/ground/CT-CV%20105HP.md

 * Very high speed and mobility, great for flanking and traversing larger, open maps
 * Autoloader grants a steady short reload time
-* Fast-moving, gun-launched Falaric 105 ATGM, perfect for distant targets or helicopters
+* Fast-moving, gun-launched Falarick 105 ATGM, perfect for distant targets or helicopters
 * Faster turret rotation speed
 * Great gun elevation and depression angles
 * Has a laser warning system